How to find the Best Rated Coffee Makers

 If ease of use and convenience is a major criteria for your purchase of a coffee maker, then a filter coffee machine will be ideal for you.
 Water drips at a controlled speed through ground coffee beans to infuse the flavours, that’s why they are also referred to as Drip Coffee Makers.
-Filter coffee machines usually have hot plates and thermos to keep the coffee hot.
+Drip or Filter Coffee Makers usually have hot plates and thermos to keep the coffee hot.

 Models use either permanent or paper filters.
 Permanent filters save you money but they can be messy to clean and can taint after a while.
 Paper filters are more hygienic, you can simply throw it away after use.

 Some filter coffee makers use a ‘pod’ system.
 These pods resemble ‘tea bags’.
 The foil-encased pods produce a single cup of coffee without any mess.
 The pod system creates a balance between a simplistic filter machine and a complicated espresso machine.